The Woodlands Contested Divorce Attorneys

 - The other spouse will have 20 days to file an answer to the original petition.
 The responding spouse will likely dispute any allegations made against them.
 Additionally, they may file a counterpetition against the spouse who originally filed the paperwork

 - In the majority of counties in Texas, the court will require or strongly recommend that the parties try to mediate their dispute and come to a settlement before taking it to trial.
-This is especially so when it is thought that an issue will likely take more than three hours of the court’s time.
-The mediation will be conducted by a third-party mediator who is unaffiliated with either party.
+This is especially so when the court expects an issue to take more than three hours of its time.
+A third-party mediator, unaffiliated with either party, will conduct the mediation.

 - If the parties cannot agree on a settlement during mediation, the divorce will go to trial, which can take weeks or, in some cases, even years to conclude.